Microformal geometry and homotopy algebras: `Even' and `odd' microformal categories. Main properties

 In this way we recover the generating function $S=S(x,q)$. \end{example}

-We see that a thick morphism $\Phi$ is determined by the action of $\F^*$ on linear combinations of the coordinate functions.
-Hence, although $\Phi^*$ is a nonlinear mapping and as such is far from being an algebra homomorphism unlike the familiar pullbacks w.r.t. ordinary maps, it still respects some algebraic properties of functions such as the role of local coordinates as `free generators'.\footnote{The algebra of smooth functions on a coordinate (super)domain is not of course a free algebra in the abstract algebraic sense, but it behaves as such with respect to the homomorphisms induced by smooth maps, as they are defined by the images of the coordinate functions not subject to any restrictions.}
+A thick morphism $\Phi$ is therefore determined by the action of $\F^*$ on linear combinations of coordinate functions.
+Hence, although the pullback $\Phi^*$ is a nonlinear mapping, it still respects some algebraic properties such as the role of local coordinates as `free generators'.\footnote{The algebra of smooth functions on a coordinate (super)domain is not of course a free algebra in the standard algebraic sense with respect to arbitrary homomorphisms (which would be the polynomial algebra), but it behaves as a free algebra with respect to the homomorphisms induced by smooth maps, which are defined by the images of the coordinate functions not subject to any restrictions.}

+In~\cite{tv:nonlinearpullback}, we proved the following statement that points at another aspect of algebraic properties of pullbacks $\Phi^*$.